 The Drivers of Employee Engagement

-While there is no one universally accepted measurement for Employee Engagement, if you examine most survey instruments (including the “Gallup 12,” the ACE survey, the Kouzes and Posner Positive Workplace Attitudes, etc.), you will see that the majority of questions relate to issues related to how people interact with their co-workers (we’ll call this Team Behaviors), and whether or not leaders lead effectively (we’ll call this Leadership Practices).
+While there is no one universally accepted measurement for Employee Engagement, if you examine most survey instruments (including the “Gallup 12,” the ACE survey, the Kouzes and Posner Positive Workplace Attitudes, etc.), you will see that the majority of questions related to issues related to how people interact with their co-workers (we’ll call these team behaviors), and whether or not leaders lead effectively (we’ll call these leadership practices).
 Other factors, like “Am I paid fairly?” and “Do I believe in the mission of the organization?” play an important but lesser role in influencing engagement.

 In fact, a recent study by Jim Kouzes and Barry Posner, leadership experts and best-selling authors of The Leadership Challenge, concluded that the behavior of an employee’s direct manager accounts for over 35% of that same employee’s level of engagement.
 The conclusion here is that leaders who more frequently exhibit strong leadership behaviors have direct reports who are more engaged in their jobs.

 The next illustrations show excerpts from this research, specifically data related to developing cooperative relationships and building a trust-based environment.

 One thing we know from years of organizational development efforts is that “leaders go first.”
 Simply, that means that when leaders set the tone, the people on their teams are more likely to follow suit.
 For example, when leaders follow through on promises and develop cooperative relationships (as the illustrations highlight), they are more likely to influence their team members to do the same team.